“I find it easy to admire in trees what depresses me in people.”

 Anton Chekhov, The Three Sisters

-The year feels rushed, already flush with grievances.
+The new year feels rushed, already flush with grievances.

 Obscurant clouds glide smooth as lies repeat